-GLC: What do you find the most
+GLC: What do you find the most difficult part of your job?

-CVP: To deal with bureaucracy and
+CVP: To deal with bureaucracy and the dysfunctionality of the public administration system.

 GLC: What has been your career highlight?

 CVP: It's difficult to answer.
 The five years (1995-2000) I've worked for the Ministry of Culture, first in the cabinet of the Minister and then as State Secretary, were really an extraordinary experience, but my present job in the city, that lasts already for eleven years, has been also a very challenging and fruitful time.